Home Cocktails Ordinary Drink Artillery

 What is the origin of the Artillery cocktail?

 The Artillery cocktail is believed to have originated in the early 20th century, during the cocktail renaissance.
-It reflects the era's trend of blending spirits with herbal liqueurs, showcasing the balance and complexity that defined classic cocktails.
+Its name is thought to be inspired by the military, reflecting the drink's strong and sophisticated character.

 You Might Also Like